DanielBaquero28/monty/README.md

 8. nop : does not do anything
 <br>
 The monty language allows for any space before or after the opcode and its argument.
 ANy text after the argument is disregarded.
+Any line starting with a # is considered a comment.
+Currently the stack is implemented as a doubly linked list.

 ### Credits
 All code written by